gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-01.md

 Blue skies, good mood, positive outlook.
 Two point five hours of [[walking]] (active time in Strava, motherfuckers).

-Clearly I have been kidnapped by aliens and replaced with a defective drone-clone (or, more sinister, an actual, [[Normally Functioning Human Unit]]).
+Clearly I have been kidnapped by aliens and replaced with a defective drone-clone (or, more sinister, an actual, [[Normally-Functioning-Human-Unit]]).

 Send help.
 Tell my family I love them, bleep-bloop.